alan-turing-institute/data-safe-haven/docs/processes/software_package_approval.md

 Specific risks which this policy aims to mitigate include:

 - package name squatting (allowlisting a similarly-named package instead of the intended one)
-- privilege escalation attacks (enabling a user to gain elevated access permissions).
+- privilege escalation attacks (enabling a user to gain elevated access permissions)

 (package_inclusion_policy)=

 ## Policy

-- For each supported programming language, three package lists will be maintained:
+- For each supported repository, three package lists will be maintained:
     - a core allowlist of broadly useful packages that should be pre-installed in each environment
     - an extra allowlist of packages that may be useful for specific projects
     - an expanded list to be made available from the package repositories consisting of the core and extra packages plus their dependencies